tylerjackoliver/Fortran-Asteroid-Retrieval-Toolkit/prefilter/README.md

 ### Usage instructions

-Create a folder called data/ in the root directory of the optimiser.
+Create a folder called data/ in the root directory of the program.
 In it, the following files should be placed:

   * A valid planetary ephemeris file (for example, DE430s.)
   * A valid leapseconds file (for example, naif0008.)